openhive-network/wax-doc/src/typescript/transaction-builder/operation-factories/update-proposal.md

 # Using UpdateProposal

-The `UpdateProposalBuilder` allows for updating proposals on the Hive blockchain.
+The `UpdateProposalOperation` allows for updating proposals on the Hive blockchain.

 ## Creating an Update Proposal